apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 ### Single SignOn Sessions Endpoint

 A `GET` operation produces a list of current SSO sessions.
 A `DELETE` operation without specifying a ticket id will attempt to destroy all SSO sessions.
 Specifying a ticket-granting ticket identifier in the URL as a placeholder/selector will attempt to destroy the session controlled by that ticket. (i.e. `sso-sessions/{ticket}`)

+### Multifactor Trusted Devices

+A `GET` operation produces a list of all trusted devices.
+A `DELETE` operation with a a record key id will attempt to remove and revoke the registered device (i.e. `multifactor-trusted-devices/{key}`).

 ## Security